 By Leonard Williams

-If you plan to take the GED® test soon, you’ll want to know how the exam is scored, what your GED results mean, and what score you’ll need to earn your GED test credential.
+If you plan to take the GED® test soon, you'll want to know how the exam is scored, what your GED test results mean, and what score you'll need to earn your GED certificate.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.